Li Liying: Career

 Li Liying returned to China in 1956, joining the Entomological Institute of the Academia Sinica (later the Zoological Institute).
 From 1956 to 1957 she studied soil insects of the Yangtze and Yellow River; from 1959 to 1960 the rice yellow stem borer in Hunan Province; and later the cotton bollworm.

 In 1959, Li Liying married Pang Xiongfei (1929–2004), who was also a pest control scientist.
 In May 1961 she moved to Guangzhou, where she worked at the Center South Entomological Institute of the Academia Sinica (later Guangdong Entomological Institute; Guangdong Institute of Applied Biological Resources; Zoological Institute, Guangdong Academy of Sciences).
 Li Liying served as chief senior scientist, and later as director of Guangdong Entomological Institute from 1984–1992.

 In 1970, Pang Xiongfei became the leader of the newly established Rice Pests Biological Control Working Group.
 Li Liying also joined the group, which partnered with Sun Yat-sen University and South China Agricultural College (later South China Agricultural University).
 They worked with farmers to use indigenous methods of biological pest control and established biological control stations throughout Guangdong Province and Hainan Island.
 The pests they studied included rice leafroller and rice yellow stem borer.

-Li Liying visited and studied at the All Soviet Union Institute of Plant Biological Protection, Kishinev, Moldova in 1989 (with Shoil Greenberg) and in 1991 (with Ms. Chen Qiaoxian).
+Li Liying visited and studied at the All Soviet Union Institute of Plant Biological Protection, Chișinău, Moldavian SSR, Soviet Union in 1989 (with Shoil Greenberg) and in 1991 (with Ms. Chen Qiaoxian).
 In 1993, she and her colleagues trained scientists from nine countries in the in vitro raising of Trichogramma for pest control.
 LI has fostered cooperation of entomologists in China and the rest of the world.